-Super SA's risk management framework continues to be applied across the Scheme's operations.
-Super SA continues to monitor the impact of COVID-19 on the Scheme's risk profile.
-Non financial risks emerging from global movement restrictions, and remote working by our staff, counterparties and service providers have been identified, assessed, managed and governed through timely application of Super SA's risk management framework.
+The Board's risk management framework continues to be applied across the Scheme's operations.
+The Board continues to monitor the impact of COVID-19 on the Scheme's risk profile.
+Non financial risks emerging from global movement restrictions, and remote working by our staff, counterparties and service providers have been identified, assessed, managed and governed through timely application of the Board's risk management framework.

-Super SA is focused on the effects of the global COVID-19 pandemic and are monitoring it as it unfolds, specifically:
+The Board is focused on the effects of the global COVID-19 pandemic and is monitoring it as it unfolds, specifically:

-- Super SA manages the Scheme's cash flow on a daily basis, and prepares for events that may affect the liquidity position; The investment manager, Funds SA, actively manages investments in line with the long-term investment strategy, and monitors and - responds to movements in global investment markets; and - · Funds SA stress-test liquidity for a range of possible scenarios.
+- The Board manages the Scheme's cash flow on a daily basis, and prepares for events that may affect the liquidity position; The Investment Manager, Funds SA, actively manages investments in line with the long-term investment strategy, and monitors and - responds to movements in global investment markets; and - Funds SA stress-test liquidity for a range of possible scenarios.

-12. Segment information
+19. Segment information